Shedding light on classical shadows: learning photonic quantum states: Photonic classical shadows

 \section{Photonic classical shadows}

+\textbf{Background.} Classical shadows \cite{huang_predicting_2020} provide lightweight classical descriptions of an unknown quantum state $\rho$, enabling the estimation of a collection of properties of that state: linear properties, such as expectation values of quantum observables, or nonlinear properties, such as sub-system entropies.
+The protocol consists in three steps: 1) a data acquisition stage, 2) a classical post-processing stage and 3) a property prediction stage.

+The data-acquisition stage relies on the following measurement primitive: a random unitary evolution $U$ drawn uniformly at random from a set $\Uc$ is applied to the input state, followed by a projective measurement in the computational basis $\Bc$ yielding $b$.
+A snapshot corresponds to the classical description $U^\dagger \ketbra{b} U$.
+The process of repeatedly applying the measurement primitive may be seen as a quantum channel

+where $\Dc_U$ denotes the probability distribution induced by the Born rule on the post-evolution state $U\rho U^\dagger$.
+The amount of information that can be recovered from a classical shadow is described by the \emph{visible space} \cite{kirk_hardwareefficient_2022} of the channel.
+More precisely, the visible space of $\Mc$ is the span of $U^\dagger\ketbra{b}U$ for every ${U \in \Uc}$ and ${b \in \Bc}$.
+Finally, by linearity of the trace and the expectation value, linear functions $O$ in the visible space satisfy

+Our photonic classical shadow protocol is defined in the following context.
+The space of $m$-mode photonic states is the infinite-dimensional Fock-Hilbert space $\smash{\Fc_m = \bigoplus_{n \geq 0} \Hc_m^n}$, where $\Hc_m^n$ is the $n$-photon subspace of dimension $\binom{n+m-1}{n}$ spanned by $m$-tuples of nonnegative integers summing to $n$, which we denote $\Phi_m^n$.
+Linear-optical transformations acting on $m$ bosonic modes are described by the unitary group $\U(m)$.
+A transformation $U \in \U(m)$ acts linearly on the mode operators and induces, via second quantization, a unitary representation $\varphi_m$ of $\U(m)$ on $\Fc_m$ \cite{aniello_exploring_2006}.
+Linear-optical transformation preserve the total photon-number, $\varphi_m$ decomposes into irreducible representations (\emph{irreps} for short) living in subspaces characterized by fixed photon-number.

-\textbf{Protocol.} We now describe how to perform shadow tomography of an unknown $m$-mode Fock state $\rho$, i.e., how to produce a classical representation $\hat\rho$ that behaves like $\rho$ in expectation value.
+\textbf{Protocol.} We now describe how to perform shadow tomography of an unknown $m$-mode Fock state $\rho$, i.e., how to produce a classical representation $\hat\rho$ that behaves like $\rho$ on average.
 The only a priori knowledge we assume is $m$, the number of modes.
-We do not fix the number of photons.
-In particular, we allow for coherent superposition of different photon-number states, and even state not prepared by passive linear optical transformations on Fock basis states (e.g., by adaptive linear optics or post-selection \cite{chabaud_quantum_2021,park_realization_2023,monbroussou_quantum_2025}).
-As we will show, the visible space in this setting is delineated by the measurements that project onto a fixed photon-number subspace.
+Our protocol only requires passive linear-optical transformations and PNR measurement and applies to generic photonic quantum states (not necessarily prepared by passive linear optical transformations).
+In this setting, we show that the visible space is delineated by the measurements that project onto a fixed photon-number subspace.

-The $m$-mode Fock-Hilbert space is $\Fc_m = \bigoplus_{n \geq 0} \Hc_m^n$, where $\Hc_m^n$ is the $n$-photon subspace of dimension $\binom{n+m-1}{n}$ spanned by $m$-tuples of nonnegative integers summing to $n$, which we denote $\Phi_{m,n}$.
-The set of possible $m$-mode passive transformations is identified with the unitary group $\U(m)$.
-It acts on $\Fc_m$ via the unitary representation $\varphi_m$, whose irreducible representations (\emph{irreps} for short) are exactly those acting on each photon-number subspace \cite{aniello_exploring_2006}.